Types Of Couple Counseling Techniques For Improved Communication And Mental Health

 • Easy: Having an easygoing manner helps your partner see you as approachable so they believe they can talk openly with you.

-Relationship growth worksheet
+Relationship growth worksheets

 This questionnaire asks you each question to help you find out more about each other.
 For example, some of the questions include what your partner’s favorite show was as a child, what your partner’s favorite thing about you is, and what your partner’s goals for the future include.

-Point of view worksheet
+Point of view worksheets

 Learning about each other’s points of view can be an enlightening practice to help you understand how each other sees and thinks about things.
 For example, you may both read the same short story and see them in completely different ways.
 In a story about a boy and his dog who get separated because the dog runs away, one person may see the boy as irresponsible for not having a leash on the dog.
 At the same time, the other may consider the dog bad for not listening to the boy.
 Then others are just sad for the boy, while some are sad for the dog.
 People see things differently, and it is important to know how your partner sees things.